steqeq/0000/README.md

 ## AMD ROCm Tools

 ### AMD ROCm GNU Debugger (ROCgdb)
 The AMD ROCm Debugger (ROCgdb) is the AMD ROCm source-level debugger for Linux based on the GNU Debugger (GDB).
-It enables heterogeneous debugging on the AMD ROCm platform of an x86-based host architecture along with AMD GPU architectures and supported by the AMD Debugger API Library (ROCdbgapi)
+It enables heterogeneous debugging on the AMD ROCm platform of an x86-based host architecture along with AMD GPU architectures and supported by the AMD Debugger API Library (ROCdbgapi).

 The AMD ROCm Debugger is installed by the rocm-gdb package.
 The rocm-gdb package is part of the rocm-dev meta-package, which is in the rocm-dkms package.